rcazzara/seldovia/_people/Bowen_Captain_Henry_Richard.md

 concern that the vessel had no extra sails and that those they were using were not in good condition and may not be able to withstand a storm.
-Lost with the ***Seventy-Six*** were Captain Henry R. Bowen (45) of Massachusetts and North American Commercial Company’s foreman who was in charge of the expedition, and six others.
+Lost with the ***Seventy-Six*** were Captain Henry R. Bowen (45) of Massachusetts and North American Commercial Companyâ€™s foreman who was in charge of the expedition, and six others.
 Captain Bowen left behind a wife and 9 children.
 The steamer Dora reported that wreckage from the schooner drifted ashore near Kodiak Island. **The rest of the Bowen